meshery/meshery/docs/pages/reference/troubleshooting/installation.md

 ## Setting up Meshery using Kind or Minikube

-The difficulty with Minikube and Kind clusters is that they typically don't have a loadbalancer, whereas Meshery gives its users complete control over how networking is configured.
+The difficulty with Minikube and Kind clusters is that they typically don't have a LoadBalancer, whereas Meshery gives its users complete control over how networking is configured.
 As a result, networking for these deployments is more complex.
 Few of the alternatives are:
-1. Use the MetalLB minikube add-on that provides load balancing. `minikube addons enable metallb`
+1. Use the MetalLB Minikube add-on that provides load balancing. `minikube addons enable metallb`

     MetalLB setup: [link](https://kubebyexample.com/learning-paths/metallb/install)

-2. Use minikube tunnel to expose services. `minikube tunnel`.
+2. Use Minikube tunnel to expose services. `minikube tunnel`.

     Docs: [link](https://minikube.sigs.k8s.io/docs/handbook/accessing/#using-minikube-tunnel)

-    A more simple way to resolve this issue can be `port-forwarding`.
+    A simpler way to resolve this issue can be `port-forwarding`.
 Run the following command in terminal:

     `kubectl port-forward service/meshery 9081:9081 -n meshery`

-3. For `kind`, I prefer installing MetalLB with a custom configmap.
+3. For `kind`, you can prefer installing MetalLB with a custom configmap.

     Docs: [link](https://kind.sigs.k8s.io/docs/user/loadbalancer/)